 kind (not editable) Particle Momentum

 particles Select any of the previously defined KineticParticles in your simulation.

-Far-Field Observation ONLY AVAILABLE IN ELECTROMAGNETIC SIMULATIONS kind (not editable) Far-Field Observation time delay The simulation time at which the history begins recording.
+Far-Field Observation ONLY AVAILABLE IN ELECTROMAGNETIC SIMULATIONS kind (not editable) Far-Field Observation duration The simulation time length during which the history records.